Docker Logging: A Complete Guide

 If you don’t have the resources to deal with Docker log data on your own, you can reach out to vendors who provide “logging as a service” as part of a full log management solution.
 You only need to point out the Docker logs and they’ll take over managing your log data from collection to storage, analysis, monitoring, and presentation.

-Sematext Cloud is an all-in-one solution that provides hassle-free log management and analytics of your stack.
+Sematext Logs is an all-in-one solution that provides hassle-free log management and analytics of your stack.
 By handling your Docker logs, events and metrics Sematext helps you spot and troubleshoot issues easier, gather better insights, and spot opportunities for both your platform and Dockerized applications.

 Also read: Docker Container Monitoring with Sematext